fooHQ/foojank/README.md

 # Foojank

-Foojank is a prototype of a command and control framework written in Go.
+Foojank is a prototype command-and-control (C2) framework that uses NATS for C2 communications.

-Foojank uses NATS as a command-and-control server.
-NATS, a widely used message broker, is commonly used in IoT and cloud systems to facilitate communication between distributed services.
-NATS offers a persistence layer known as JetStream, enabling it to store messages on the server even when the receiver is offline.
+NATS is a widely used message broker in IoT and cloud systems to facilitate communication between geographically distributed services.
+NATS allows passing messages between connected services and offers a persistence layer known as JetStream, enabling it to store messages on the server even when the receiver is offline.
 Additionally, NATS provides an object store that can be utilized for storing files.

 Foojank leverages the NATS features to offer: